Mozilla Community Participation Guidelines

 - Mozilla groups for escalation and dispute resolution.

-The Community Participation Guidelines cover our behaviour as members of the Mozilla Community, in Mozilla-related forums, mailing lists, wikis, web sites, IRC channels, bugs, events, public meetings or person to person Mozilla-related correspondence.
+The Community Participation Guidelines cover our behavior as members of the Mozilla Community in Mozilla-related forums, mailing lists, wikis, web sites, IRC channels, bugs, events, public meetings or person to person, Mozilla-related correspondence.

-The Community Participation Guidelines have two parts -- an Inclusion and Diversity section, and a general section about how we hope to treat each others.
+The Community Participation Guidelines have two parts -- an Inclusion and Diversity section and a general section called “Interaction Style” about how we treat each other.
 Each is an important part of the community we’re building.

 - (a) support for exclusionary practices must not be carried into Mozilla activities.

-- (b) support for exclusionary practices in non-Mozilla activities should not be expressed in Mozilla spaces.
+- (b) support for exclusionary practices in non-Mozilla activities should not be expressed in Mozilla spaces (which extends to Mozilla-hosted events, even if not in our spaces).

 - Be respectful.
 We may not always agree, but disagreement is no excuse for poor manners.
 We will all experience some frustration now and then, but we don’t allow that frustration to turn into a personal attack.
 A community where people feel uncomfortable or threatened is not a productive one.